Git 以及github,gitee的使用

 What is GitHub?

-Git is not the same as GitHub.
-GitHub makes tools that use Git.
 GitHub is the largest host of source code in the world, and has been owned by Microsoft since 2018.
-In this tutorial, we will focus on using Git with GitHub.

 git 有图形化界面(gui)和命令行(bash),这里仅使用git命令行,即git(bash)。